Instanton representanton of Plebanski gravity. Gravitational coherent states: Transformation into the Ashtekar variables

-For $\Lambda\neq{0}$ there is a three to one correspondence between states and point in $C_2$, whereas for $\Lambda=0$ there is a two to one correspondence.\footnote{It is shown in \cite{ITAE} that for $\Lambda=0$ the continuum limit in $\Delta_{\infty}(\Sigma)$ exists as part of the same Hilbert space as each discretization $\Delta_N(\Sigma)$, but for $\Lambda=0$ the Kodama state $\boldsymbol{\psi}_{Kod}$ is the only state with this property.
+For $\Lambda\neq{0}$ there is a three to one correspondence between states and points in $C_2$, whereas for $\Lambda=0$ there is a two to one correspondence.\footnote{It is shown in \cite{ITAE} that for $\Lambda=0$ the continuum limit in $\Delta_{\infty}(\Sigma)$ exists as part of the same Hilbert space as each discretization $\Delta_N(\Sigma)$, but for $\Lambda=0$ the Kodama state $\boldsymbol{\psi}_{Kod}$ is the only state with this property.
 In the latter case the discretized Hilbert space converges to elements $\boldsymbol{\Psi}\not\subset{Ker}\{\hat{H}\}$ in the continuum limit, which requires the inclusion of these elements $\boldsymbol{\Psi}$ to complete the Hilbert space.} Later in this paper we will make the direct association from $\alpha$ and $\beta$ as defined in (\ref{DEFINEEED1}) to the labels of the harmonic oscillator coherent states derived in section 2.
+The associated formalism and results from the holomorphic Schr\"odinger representation carry over directly into the coherent state formalism.